-At the residential school, as TABLES 1 to 8 indicate, of the three motivation variables discussed in H1 to H3, the grade the student intends to earn in the course, is significantly associated (at the .01 significance level) with student performance, however defined, under all tests.
-This association remains significant at the .01 level even after we control for GIA2 and GPA.
-The second motivation variable, intention to take the CPA exam, is also significantly associated with student performance at the .01 significance level when performance is defined as "points" and at the .05 level when performance is defined as "grade" and these associations remain the same even after we control for GIA2 and GPA.
+At the residential school, as TABLES 1 to 8 indicate, of the three motivation variables discussed in H1 to H3, one variable, the grade the student intends to earn in the course, is significantly associated (at the .01 significance level) with student performance under all tests (except under the regression test when performance is defined as "grade" where the significant association is at the .05 level).
+After controlling for the prior actual ability factors (GIA2 and GPA) the association stayed at the .01 significance level when performance is defined as "grade."
+As TABLES 1 to 4 indicate, the second motivation variable, intention to take the CPA exam, is also significantly associated with student performance at the .01 significance level (under the ANOVA and correlation tests.)
+However, after controlling for the prior actual ability factors, the significant association under the correlation tests totally disappeared.
 The third motivation variable, intention to attend graduate school, is not significantly associated with student performance (however defined) under any test.

-The above discussion indicates that the statistical analyses provide support to H_1 , i.e., there is a significant association between the grade the student intends to earn and student performance (when it is defined as "grade" at the commuter school and as "grade" or "points" at the residential school.)
-The statistical analyses also provide support to H_2 , i.e., there is an association between the intention to take the CPA exam and student performance, however defined, at both types of schools.
-The statistical analyses provide weak support to H_3 : that there is an association between intention to go to graduate school and student performance, but only when performance is defined as "points", (only the ANOVA tests show association when performance is defined as "grade" but the regression tests do not show any association at all) and only at the commuter school.
+The above discussion indicates that the statistical analyses provide support to $H_1$ (that there is a significant association between the grade the student intends to earn and student performance) at both the commuter school and residential schools.
+The statistical analyses provide weak support to H2 (that there is an association between the intention to take the CPA exam and student performance) but more so at the residential school than at the commuter school.
+The statistical analyses provide weak support to H3 (that there is an association between the intention to go to graduate school and student performance) but only at the commuter school and only under the ANOVA tests.